ligiacavallini/wordpress-widget-examples/README.md

 #Two wordpress widget examples.

-You can use both as a plugin.
+You can use both as plugin.
 Just put on your wp-content/plugins folder and activate on your admin panel.
 No css added.

 ##lcr-extern-feed